Wymering Manor: Bloody Nun

 The apparition of a nun with bloody hands, sighted at the top of the stairs outside a small attic room known as Noah's Ark, has been linked by paranormal investigators to a local legend that this room was once where babies, possibly the product of illicit relations between monks and nuns, were aborted before being buried in the garden.

+Jane Austen

+In 2025, a paranormal investigation at Wymering Manor captured the unexplained reflection of a dark-haired woman during a mirror scrying session.
+Some researchers speculated a possible link to Jane Austen, whose brother, Sir Francis William Austen, was once warden of the nearby church.
+Local folklore suggests Austen may have visited the manor, though no evidence confirms the identity of the figure.

 Media appearances

-The manor was the subject of an episode of the Antix Productions series Most Haunted Live! broadcast on 5 May 2006 as part of its Panic in Portsmouth strand, which included episodes from Southsea Castle and the Royal Marines Museum.
+The manor was the subject of an episode of the Antix Productions series Most Haunted Live! broadcast on 24 June 2006 as part of its Panic in Portsmouth strand, which also included episodes from Southsea Castle and the Royal Marines Museum.

-In January 2017 Wymering Manor featured in Channel 4's The Undateables season 6, episode 2 with Josh and Lily, who took their first date in this historic building.
-The Dead Days also released their first 2017 music video for the single "Don't Mean" which was filmed at the house, by production company Future Epic Productions.
+In January 2017, Wymering Manor featured in Channel 4's The Undateables.